KenHBS/LDA_thesis/README.md

 1) Labeled LDA (Ramage et al, 2009)
 2) Hierarchical Supervised LDA (Perotte et al, 2011)
 3) CascadeLDA
+4) LocalLDA

 The workflow of each model is roughly divided in four parts: Loading and preparing data, train a model, test a model and finally evaluate the predictive quality of the model.

+I also added a training option for LocalLDA, which is a sentence-based version of LDA.
+Very useful for short texts such as online reviews, but not very useful in longer, more coherent texts.

 ## Input